 Supervisor Coaching

 The Training Academy is excited to launch a coaching curriculum for child welfare supervisors to support complex work that leaders face while supporting professional staff with varying skills and abilities.
-Supervisors will have the opportunity to take part in upcoming pilot sessions late winter and spring of the new year.
 Coaching is a significant professional development tool for child welfare supervisors.

 Coaching in child welfare increases worker confidence and skills, translating to more effective use of supervisory time and impact.
 When supervisors build effective coaching skills, it increases the likelihood of improved outcomes (Northern California Training Academy Center for Human Services, UC Davis Extension: The Coaching Toolkit for Child Welfare Practice).
 Adults learn best and improve skills more effectively when they receive follow-up support and ongoing performance feedback, following a training experience.